Lily Gladstone: Career progression (2023–present)

 Gladstone was cast in the lead role of Mollie Kyle in Martin Scorsese's 2023 feature film Killers of the Flower Moon, which was released theatrically in October 2023.
 Her performance received critical acclaim and was described as a highlight of the film.
 Critic Josh Spiegel of /Film said that she "brought [Mollie] to life with incredible passion".
 In January 2024, she won the Golden Globe Award for Best Actress in a Motion Picture – Drama; she was the first Indigenous (Native American) person to win an acting Golden Globe.
 She also became the first Native American nominated for the Academy Award for Best Actress.
-In February 2024, she became the first Indigenous actor to win the Screen Actors Guild Award for Best Female Actor.
+In February 2024, she became the first Indigenous actor to win the Actor Award for Outstanding Performance by a Female Actor in a Leading Role.

 Earlier in 2023, Gladstone starred in Fancy Dance which premiered at the 2023 Sundance Film Festival to critical acclaim and was distributed worldwide by Apple TV+.
 In 2024, Gladstone starred in the crime drama miniseries Under the Bridge, about the murder of Reena Virk.
 Her performance earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

+The Blackfeet Nation celebrated "Lily Gladstone Day" in her honor, on March 26, 2024.
+At the event, Gladstone was honored with the transfer of a stand-up headdress by The Women’s Stand-Up Headdress Society, a group of Blackfoot women who had been transferred the right to own headdresses.

 Gladstone also costarred in Jazzy, written and directed by Maltz.
 Gladstone appeared in The Wedding Banquet, which began filming in May 2024.
 Also in May, Gladstone served as a member of the jury for the main competition at the 2024 Cannes Film Festival.
 In June 2024, Gladstone was invited to become a member of the Academy of Motion Picture Arts and Sciences.
-In October 2024, it was announced that Gladstone would join Sharon Stone in the upcoming comedy film, In Memoriam.
+In October 2024, it was announced that Gladstone would join Sharon Stone in the comedy film, In Memoriam, which was released in 2026.

 Gladstone is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.